NMFS-RADFish/radfish/docs/developer-documentation/building-your-application/development-life-cycle.md

 ## React Components

-The following components are included by default with the RADFish Framework.
-The components build upon the ‣ component library, which adheres to [USWDS standards](https://designsystem.digital.gov/).
+Trussworks React components are included by default with the RADFish Framework.
+The components build upon the component library, which adheres to [USWDS standards](https://designsystem.digital.gov/).
 For detailed information on the available components and what attributes they accept, please see the official storybook documentation: [https://trussworks.github.io/react-uswds/](https://trussworks.github.io/react-uswds/)

-###Why Use React?
+### Why Use React?

 - **Responsive Design.** Automatically adjusts for different screen sizes with a collapsible menu.
 - **Customizable.** Allows for easy customization of navigation links.